 Interim Continuous Flow Intersection (CFI): The ultimately planned interchange at Crowchild Trail and 12 Mile Coulee Road can and should be preceded by the development of a modified at-grade intersection as a Continuous Flow Intersection (CFI).
-This interim solution will provide additional capacity to the at-grade condition and delays the need for a full grade separated interchange.
+This interim solution will provides additional capacity to the at-grade condition and delays the need for a full grade separated interchange.
 It is noted that this CFI improvement is warranted to accommodate the development of the Glenbow Ranch ASP with or without consideration of site generated traffic.

 12 Mile Coulee Road Roundabout: The operation of Tusslewood Drive and Blueridge Rise on 12 Mile Coulee Road is challenging given the offset nature of these two intersections.
-Growth in background traffic results in the need for signalization, but the addition of site traffic on the west leg (Blueridge Rise) in particular, results in the need for a further upgrade, which is proposed to be addressed by a new roundabout.
-The proposed roundabout will accommodate the combined background and site traffic volumes through to 2039.
-This solution allows for safe and efficient transportation access to and from the subject lands as well as onto Highway 1A / Crowchild Trail, and adequate distance has been provided to accommodate the future interchange improvements (based on a preliminary design).
-The land required for this roundabout is owned by the proponents of this Conceptual Scheme and enables a solution to a problematic intersection alignment.
+Growth in background traffic results in the need for signalization, but the addition of site traffic on the west leg (Blueridge Rise) in particular, results in the need for a further upgrade, to a modified roundabout which is proposed to be addressed by a new roundabout.
+The modified proposed roundabout will accommodate the combined background and site traffic volumes through to 2035 2039.
+Based on the existing surrounding development and the Conceptual Schemedensity proposed, an innovative 'peanut-shaped' roundabout intersection design is proposed to address the off-setting "T" intersections on 12 Mile Coulee Road at Blueridge Rise and Tusslewood Drive NW.
+This innovative solution allows for safe and efficient transportation access to and from the subject lands as well as onto Highway 1A / Crowchild Trail, and adequate distance has been provided to accommodate the future interchange improvements (based on a preliminary design).
+The land required for this design roundabout is owned by the proponents of this Conceptual Scheme and enables a solution to a problematic intersection alignment.
+The 'peanut-shaped' design has regional benefits beyond the subject lands.
+It provides a solution to an off-setting intersection problem and improves safety for drivers.
 The roundabout will be developer funded.